igor-krechetov/hsmcpp-doc/source/features/transitions/transitions.rst

 -  conditions assigned to transitions

 .. note:: It is still possible for HSM to reject your event if after
-          isTransitionPossible() some other thread will manage to trigger another transition be careful when using it in multi-threaded environment.
+          :hsmcpp:`HierarchicalStateMachine::isTransitionPossible` some other thread will manage to trigger another transition be careful when using it in multi-threaded environment.